 At the conclusion of each course, students assess components of the learning process through the Course Evaluation.
-Course Evaluation forms are completed online the week before final assignments are due.
-Instructions will be sent to students about how and when to access the evaluations through Pacifica's assessment software, on the My.Pacifica page, or through an elearning module for individual courses.
+Course Evaluation forms (with the exception of the hybrid programs) are opened on the first day of the last residential session and closed eight days after the end of the term.
+Course Evaluations for the hybrid programs open on the first day of the next-to-last week of the term and close on the last day of the term.
+Instructions will be sent to students about how and when to access the evaluations online through the My.Pacifica Self-Service portal.
 Students may receive points, participation credit, or other incentives for completing the evaluation in each course; however, each student's identity is not linked to their responses and the instructors will not have access to the confidential results until after grades are submitted for each course.